rasteri/TAStm32/README.md

 Sauraen (@sauraen) - Linux setup and installation notes

+Derf - worked on debugging the genesis protocol together

 #### If I accidentally forgot to credit you, please let me know so I can fix it!

  - Ownasaurus